johnfairh/RubyGateway/SourceDocs/User Guide.md

 * `Dictionary` with supported key and value types
 * `Set` with supported element type
 * Range types with supported bound types - `Range`, `ClosedRange`

+See `RbObject.convert(to:)` as a throwing alternative to optional initializers.

 ### Exchange `nil` with Ruby